 According to the Florida Department of Health, Florida loses more children under age five to drowning that any other state.

-With the help of generous donors, our goal is to provide Safety Around Water lessons to 5,000 at-risk children on the First Coast over the next three years – regardless of their family’s ability to pay.
-Please consider the following gift amounts:
+You can help us prevent drowning!
+Our goal is to provide Safety Around Water lessons to 5,000 at-risk children on the First Coast every year – regardless of their family’s ability to pay.
+Please consider making a donation to the Y’s Safety Around Water program:

 - $60 to sponsor one child